Many City Services Have Amended Operations for COVID-19 Response:

 - BARC is providing pet food and crates, as available, to all citizens to support them in keeping animals in their possession.
-Other resources are available as well.
+Other resources are available as well upon request.

 - Lost Pets/ Return to Owners will park vehicles and walk-through BARC.

-We apologize for any inconvenience these new measures may cause and we ask for your patience and understanding as we do everything we can to maintain the health and safety of our customers, our employees, our volunteers and the animals in our care. *Please note that all though we currently will not have volunteers on property, we will need everyone’s help once we return to normal business operations.
+Thank you for your patience and continued support; we apologize for any inconvenience these new measures may cause.
+We understand that the scheduling of appointments for customers at any given time may result in delays, but we ask for your patience and understanding as we do everything, we can to maintain the health and safety of our customers, our employees, and the animals in our care.

 Read more on BARC’s site: https://www.houstontx.gov/barc/

 HCDD is OPEN for business as usual at 2100 Travis St., 9th floor.
 Many of our staff are working remotely.
 All visitors will be required to wear masks and have their temperatures taken at the 9th floor.
 We take the safety of our staff and residents very seriously.